brianvkahl/tereko/README.md

-# Tereko

-Question generator using Quiz Bowl tossups and bonuses.
+Generates Science Bowl questions from Quiz Bowl tossups and bonuses.

-Uses the spaCy-based en_coref_lg model from huggingface and the Natural Language Toolkit.
+Utilizes the spaCy-based en_coref_lg model from huggingface and the Natural Language Toolkit.

 Quiz Bowl questions collected from https://www.quizdb.org.

+If you have any questions/comments, please email briankahl008@gmail.com